US STOCKS-Futures little changed ahead of data flurry

 By Chuck Mikolajczak

-The Fed currently purchases $85 billion a month in Treasury and mortgage bonds in its effort to stimulate the economy.
-A Reuters poll on Monday showed economists at a majority of U.S. primary dealers expect the Fed to announce it will cut its bond purchases by $10 billion.
+* The Fed currently purchases $85 billion a month in Treasury and mortgage bonds in its effort stimulate the economy.
+A recent Reuters poll on Monday showed economists at a majority of U.S. primary dealers expect the Fed to announce it will cut its bond purchases by $10 billion.

+* U.S. stocks slipped on Thursday, ending seven straight days of gains by the S&P 500 index as a drop in precious metal prices dragged mining shares lower.

-S&P 500 futures rose 0.2 point and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 15 points, and Nasdaq 100 futures added 4.75 points.
+* S&P 500 futures rose 1.8 points and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 1 point, and Nasdaq 100 futures added 1.75 points.

 S&P 500, NASDAQ COMPOSITE POST WEEKLY LOSSES, CAP SIX-WEEK STREAK OF GAINS